WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ### Fees

-A 0.3% coordinator fee will be taken from fresh coins bigger than 0.01 BTC.
+A 0.3 % coordinator fee will be taken from fresh coins bigger than 0.01 BTC.
-Smaller ones don't pay coordinator fees at all, according to _PlebsDontPay_ rule.
+Smaller ones don't pay coordinator fee at all, according to the _PlebsDontPay_ threshold.

-The round starts either as soon as enough inputs have been registered, or after the input registration time is reached and as long as the minimum number of inputs are registered.
+The round starts either as soon as enough inputs have been registered, or after the input registration time is reached and as long as the minimum number of inputs is satisfied.
 Just leave Wasabi running in the background of your computer, as coinjoining takes time.

 Remixing is free, as well as coinjoining coins 1 hop from coinjoin, although, Bitcoin network fees still do apply.
 So if you send a payment and receive a change output, Wasabi will automatically remix it without you having to pay coordinator fees again.
-The recipient of the payment will not have to pay coordinator fee, as long he is making coinjoins with the same coordinator.
+The recipient of the payment will not have to pay the coordinator fee, as long he is making coinjoins with the same coordinator.

 ## WabiSabi protocol step-by-step